NASA-AMMOS/aerie/docs/product-guide.md

 The following diagram illustrates how the communication within RAVEN context happens.
 The client, via a browser, loads RAVEN.
-Then, RAVEN loads its configuration from a configuration file that permates to the components loaded.
+Then, RAVEN loads its configuration from a configuration file that permeates to the components loaded.
 The communication to the backend happens through a middleware layer that packages requests and handles responses.
 All of this communication happens through http/https.